-Choosing Your Lodging:
+Choosing Your Hotel:

-- Choose accommodations that are close to where you will be spending the bulk of your time–otherwise you could end up traveling a long distance every day which could get exhausting.
+- Choose accommodations that are close to where you will be spending the bulk of your time.
+Otherwise, you could end up traveling a long distance every day which could get exhausting.
 You may want to be close to restaurants and public transportation.

 - If you prefer to be around similar clientele, there are hotels and resorts that cater to singles, families, or senior citizens.